 Asking people to take your picture is a popular social activity.
 You know how in Hawaii, "Aloha" means both hello and goodbye, among other expressions of friendship?
 "Will you take our picture?" is kind of the same thing for national parks.

 Everyone with a camera thinks they know the rule of thirds but most of them don't, not really.
 Not really really.
-If you want a good picture, hand your phone to whoever has the biggest camera on the observation deck and ask them to frame you in a Fibonacci spiral.
+If you want a good picture, hand your phone to whomever has the biggest camera on the observation deck and ask them to frame you in a Fibonacci spiral.
 If they say, "What?" yank your phone out of their hands and give it to the person with the second biggest camera.
 Repeat until you're satisfied with the results.

 If you're lucky, you might get a good picture of you visiting the park sometime in the 1930s.